 Smart Cities and Living labs are increasingly used as real life laboratories in order to pave the way for the implementation of smart technology in the physical environment.
 A public environment that is embedded with sensors and equipped with cameras that are always ‘ON’ may transform our understanding of the public sphere.
 Living Labs and Smart Cities raise significant legal and ethical concerns because they transform an challenge valuable elements of the public sphere.

 Such experiments generally aim to address social or societal problems, such as traffic congestion, social insecurity or energy consumption.
-This is done by collecting data about citizens, from which behavioral patterns are distilled.
-Based on data analytics, their behavior is nudged in order to solve or mitigate the problems.
+This is done by collecting data about citizens, from which behavioural patterns are distilled.
+Based on data analytics, their behaviour is nudged in order to solve or mitigate the problems.
 This raises a number of ethical and legal questions.

 Download the article (in Dutch) here.